How to make an ofrenda for Día de los Muertos

 Each year, Nov.
-1 marks Día de Los Muertos, or Day of the Dead, in Mexico.
+1 marks the beginning of Día de los Muertos, or Day of the Dead, in Mexico.

 The holiday is a day of remembrance for those who have died.
 Its origins can be traced to pre-colonial Mexico, when it was believed that the souls of dead loved ones returned to their families once a year so that their lives could be celebrated.